Open 24 hours, 7 days a week

 Now we’ve established who is liable for damage in a car park, we need to examine how compensation is calculated.
 There are two relevant heads of loss in car park accident claims: general and special damages.
 The physical and psychological harm caused is compensated under general damages, whereas special damages are concerned with the financial impacts.

 When calculating a potential damages claim, solicitors can refer to your medical documents alongside the Judicial College Guidelines (JCG).
 Referred to as the JCG, this publication lists guideline brackets for various injuries.
-You can see a selection of these guidelines, apart from the top entry, in our table here:
+You can see a selection of these guidelines in our calculator tool below.

 As we said above, your financial losses can be compensated under special damages.
 As well as reimbursing you for the immediate losses, special damages also compensate for the future costs stemming from your injuries.